 A: We are on 11 acres of Riverside property.
 Our property line to the South is just a few metres from the South Point House.
 To the West our property line is the Blaeberry River.
 River land is considered crown land so you may go hiking along the river, see other hikers, and horseback riders going by.
 To the North we are bordered by Wydeen Creek and 5 acres of crown land.
 And to the East, our border is the Blaeberry Road.

-A: We are a member of environmentallyfriendlyhotels.com.
-We live in harmony with Mother Earth at Quantum Leaps Retreats.
-We reduce our impact as much as possible by reducing our garbage, recycling, using only biodegradable, natural cleaning products, and purchasing recycled paper products i.e toilet paper, tissue, paper towels.
-PLEASE DO NOT bring styrofoam plates, plastic utensils etc. There are dishes and everything here for you to use.
+A: We live in harmony with Mother Earth at Quantum Leaps Retreats.
+We reduce our impact as much as possible by reducing our garbage, composting, recycling, using only biodegradable, natural cleaning products, and purchasing recycled paper products i.e toilet paper, tissue, paper towels.
+PLEASE DO NOT bring styrofoam plates, plastic utensils, and bottled water!
+There are dishes and everything here for you to use.
+And our Water from our well is delicious and safe.
 We save energy (indoor/outdoor clotheslines) and provide energy alternatives where we can.
-We buy organically and locally grown groceries as much as possible and we have our own garden in the summer.
+We buy organically and locally grown groceries as much as possible and we have our own large garden in the summer.
 We support organizations that are advocates for the earth i.e. Greenpeace, Wildsight.
 You are a part of this Earth and your actions define what will happen to our planet earth.
 And we support non-motorized recreation only.
-So no snowmobiles or ATV’s allowed on the property.
+So NO snowmobiles or ATV’s allowed on the property.

 Q: Is the hot tub and sauna available to everyone